BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/defenders_of_erebor.md

 - A Defenders of Erebor Army must always include at least one Unique Erebor Hero, and at least one Unique Dale Hero.
 - Erebor Warrior models can only be included in the Warband of a Erebor Hero.
-- Dale Warrlor models can only be included in the Warband of a Dale Hero.
+- Dale Warrior models can only be included in the Warband of a Dale Hero.
 - Any models with the Iron Hills keyword replace it with the Erebor keyword.

 ## SPECIAL RULES